(Filed August 1, 2016)

 This is a dental malpractice case filed in Montgomery County on August 1, 2016.
 It is the 375th medical malpractice case filed in Maryland in 2016.Summary of Plaintiff's Allegations

 Plaintiff goes to defendant dentist for her general dentistry needs, including for radiographic studies, cleanings, periodontal maintenance, excavation of decay, and restorations.
-She lost one of her teeth before becoming a patient of defendant dentist, and defendant dentist persuades her that the only proper alternative for her was for her to prepare and seat a three-unit fixed bridge.
-Defendant dentist never suggests a dental implant and tells plaintiff that she is not a candidate for the implant.
+She lost one of her teeth before becoming a patient of this dentist, and he persuades her that the only proper alternative for her was for her is a three-unit fixed bridge.
+Defendant never suggests a dental implant and tells plaintiff that she is not a candidate for the implant.

 As the plaintiff's pain continues, she goes to see an endodontist.
 She learns that her teeth were over-prepared and will need endodontic therapy.
 She has to have another dentist prepare a final bridge.